 - Convolutional Neural Networks.

-The most widely used type of neural networks are RNN- Recurrent Neural Networks.
+The most widely used type of neural networks is RNN- Recurrent Neural Networks.
 In RNNs data flow is in multiple directions.
 These networks are employed for highly complex tasks i.e voice recognition, handwriting and language recognition etc. Thus RNNSs abilities are quite a limitless.

 Neural network based on radial basis function can be used for strategic reasons.
-There are several other models of neural network including what we have mentioned above.
-For an introduction to neural network and their working model continue reading this post.
+There are several other models of the neural network including what we have mentioned above.
+For an introduction to the neural network and their working model continue reading this post.
 You will get a sense of how they work and used for real mathematical problems.

-In short ANN’s are designed to simulate computer’s working process the way the human brain processes information.
+In short ANN’s are designed to simulate the computer’s working process the way the human brain processes information.
 ANN’s got popular just in recent times as in past we neither had the computing power nor the required amount of data to train them.

 Artificial Neural Networks Components

-- Model Topology (Connections) – To describes the layers of neurons and structure of the connections between them.
+- Model Topology (Connections) – To describes the layers of neurons and the structure of the connections between them.

 - Learning Algorithm – To find the ideal values of the weights.